Canon 2000D vs Leica S Typ 007

 It is notable that the S Typ 007 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Leica S Typ 007 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 2000D: